JuliaHealth/KomaMRI.jl/docs/src/useful-information.md

-# KomaMRI Details
+# Useful Information

-This section dives into some details about how a sequence is constructed and a more in depth understanding about how KomaMRI speeds up the simulation.
+This section covers some topics that are helpful to get a deeper understanding and more insights about a variety of topics

 ## Sequence Structure

+This subsection dives into some details about how a sequence is constructed.
 Let's introduce the following simple sequence figure to extend the ideas from a visual example to a more general sequence definition:

 ```@raw html
 <p align="center">